 When a student returns to school after an absence, a note should be given to the school office.
 This note should include the date(s) of the absence and the reason.
 Excused absences include:

-- Illness or injury of the student (written verification is needed from doctor, dentist, or parent) • - Medical reasons such as a doctor/dentist appointment (a doctor/dentist appointment should be provided for appointments scheduled during the school day) - Death in the student's immediate family - Severe weather conditions • - A formal request for an absence to be considered excused must be submitted to the Principal.
+• Illness or injury of the student (written verification is needed from a medical professional)

+- Death in the student's family - Severe weather conditions

+A formal request for an absence to be considered excused must be submitted to the Principal.
 Parents are to complete and submit the Excused Absences Request Form.